Skip to search Skip to header Skip to side Menu Skip to content Skip to footer

 The Manitoba government has been working in collaboration and partnership with the community since 2019 to develop a program that would better meet the unique needs of persons living with severe and prolonged disabilities.

-Manitoba Supports for Persons with Disabilities is unlike any other income assistance programs in the province.
-Some of the early features of this program are:
+Manitoba Supports for Persons with Disabilities is unlike other income assistance programs in the province.
+Some of the features of this program are:

 • Basic needs amounts that will be indexed annually to the rate of inflation each July;